unm-digital-futures/digital-history-review/docs/essays/you-are-here.md

   caption="Figure 5.
 Here 7-Trees and light post blocking the artwork" src="images/here7.jpg" %}

 The artwork is also situated near the entrance of the park.
 The noise of the approaching vehicles occasionally interrupts the tranquility of the artwork.
-It also makes viewing the artwork from the opposite side slightly hazardous because of the approaching vehicles.The car noise can sometimes interfere with the overall tranquility.
+It also makes viewing the artwork from the opposite side slightly hazardous because of the approaching vehicles.
+The car noise can sometimes interfere with the overall tranquility.

 {% include figure.html
   class="img-center"